Shubhangi509/web-scraper/README.md

 ### Database Setup

-1. Install MySQL Server if not already installed
+1. Install MySQL Server if not already installed (I used MySQL Workbench for local testing)
 2. Create a new database:
    ```sql
    CREATE DATABASE webscraper;